loda-lang/loda-programs/programs/oeis/list1.md

 * [A088667](http://oeis.org/A088667) ([L04 program](088/A088667.asm)): n^4 + 6 mod 10.
 * [A088680](http://oeis.org/A088680) ([L04 program](088/A088680.asm)): a(n) = prime(2n+1) - prime(2n).
 * [A088689](http://oeis.org/A088689) ([L03 program](088/A088689.asm)): Jacobsthal numbers modulo 3.
+* [A088696](http://oeis.org/A088696) ([L04 program](088/A088696.asm)): Triangle read by rows, giving number of partial quotients in continued fraction representation of terms in the left branch of the infinite Stern-Brocot tree.
 * [A088705](http://oeis.org/A088705) ([L07 program](088/A088705.asm)): First differences of A000120.
 One minus exponent of 2 in n.
 * [A088720](http://oeis.org/A088720) ([L26 program](088/A088720.asm)): Unique monotone sequence satisfying a(a(a(n))) = 2n.
 * [A088721](http://oeis.org/A088721) ([L19 program](088/A088721.asm)): Unique monotone sequence satisfying a(a(a(a(n)))) = 2n.